Kathleen Fisher: DARPA

-In 2011 she left AT&T Labs to become a Program Manager at DARPA.
+In 2011, she left AT&T Labs to become a Program Manager at DARPA.
 At DARPA she founded and ran the High-Assurance Cyber Military Systems (HACMS) and the Probabilistic Programming for Advancing Machine Learning (PPAML) programs.
 The HACMS program focused on leveraging Formal Methods to secure military vehicles from hacking.
 The program utilized a red team of hackers which attempted to break into a quadcopter with full knowledge of the system using any method besides a physical connection.
 Initially, the red team was able to quickly compromise the quadcopter, but by the end of the program they were not able to break into the quadcopter at all.
 This program was a huge success and has since been transitioned to more complex vehicles such as Boeing’s Unmanned Little Bird.
 Fisher left DARPA in July 2014 but continues to chair their ISAT Study Group.

 Tufts University

-While continuing work at DARPA, Fisher accepted a job as a Professor of Computer Science at Tufts University where she still works today as the Department Chair.
+While continuing work at DARPA, Fisher accepted a job as a professor of computer science at Tufts University, where she still works today as the department chair.
 Her current research focuses on developing domain-specific languages, program synthesis, and using formal methods to secure software.
-At Tufts she has taught Programming Languages as well as seminars in Programming Language Design.
+At Tufts she has taught programming languages as well as seminars in programming language design.

+ARIA

+In November 2025, it was announced that Fisher had been appointed as CEO of ARIA and would join them in February 2026 to direct operations.